Centre Programme

 box and sit together at the table for morning tea.

-10:00am Free play
+10:30am Free play

-Tamariki are reintroduced into new activities set out by the Kaiako.
-This is also bathroom time
+Tamariki are reintroduced into new activities set out by the kaiako.

 (toileting, nappy changing, and face washing if necessary).

-12:00pm Free play
+2.15pm Free play

-Parents arrive to collect tamariki.
+2.45pm Parents arrive to collect tamariki

 *Reviewed as necessary.